IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 ### 6. Traceability
 Configure your Jenkins jobs to create a deployable mapping and send traceability information to your Bluemix Toolchain by following the instructions in steps 8.a and 8.b of the [Bluemix Docs](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).

 We recommend that you run `cf icd --create-connection ...` just after a deploy.
-Please note that you must be logged into cf and targeting an org an space before running `cf icd --create-connection ...`.
+Please note that you must be logged into cf and targeting an org and space before running `cf icd --create-connection ...`.
 Here is an example:

 <pre>
 sh '''